A pheromone is a chemical that an animal produces which changes the behavior of another animal of the same species.

-Fast facts on pheromones
+Fasts facts about pheromones

-- Pheromones are similar to hormones but work outside of the body
+- Pheromones are similar to hormones but work outside of the body.

-- Some chemicals have been investigated for pheromone actions in humans but evidence is weak
+- Some chemicals have been investigated for pheromone actions in humans but evidence is weak.

 - There are four types of pheromone: releaser, primer, signaler and modulator.

-Pheromones can be secreted to trigger many types of behaviors, including:
+Animals secrete pheromones to trigger many types of behaviors, including:

-- To follow a food trail
+- signaling a food trail

-- Sexual arousal
+- triggering sexual arousal

-- To respect a territory
+- delineating a territory

 Experts say that the pheromone system of insects is much easier to understand than that of mammals, which do not have simple stereotyped insect behavior.

-The VNO in humans consists of just pits that probably do not do anything; interestingly the VNO is clearly present in the fetus but atrophies before birth.
+The VNO in humans consists of just pits that probably do not do anything.
+Interestingly the VNO is clearly present in the fetus but atrophies before birth.
 If humans do respond to hormones, most likely they use their normal olfactory system.

 Pheromones are commonly used in insect control.
 They can be used as bait to attract males into a trap, prevent them from mating, or to disorient them.